 Personal StatementTo succintly describe my philosophy as an educator and scientist, I must quote Dr. Rosalyn Yallow, co-winner of the 1977 Nobel Prize in Physiology or Medicine.
 During the Nobel Prize banquet speech, Dr. Yalow said "we bequeath to you, the next generation, our knowledge but also our problems.
 While we still live, let us join hands, hearts and minds to work together for their solution so that your world will be better than ours and the world of your children even better".

-Professor and Associate Chair, Department of Biological Sciences.
+Professor and Chair, Department of Biological Sciences.

 Spanish and English

 M.B.A., Southwestern Oklahoma State University, Weatherford, OK, 2015.

 Ph.D.
 Biology, National University of Córdoba, Argentina, 1997.

 B.S.
 Biology, National University of Córdoba, Argentina, 1993.